Jussie Smollett hate crime hoax: Staged hate crime

 On January 22, 2019, a letter arrived at the Chicago studio of Smollett's employer.
 The letter was addressed to Smollett and had a drawing depicting a stick figure hanging from a tree with a gun pointing towards it, as well as lettered magazine clippings reading "Smollett, Jussie you will die" and "MAGA".
 The letter also contained a white powder determined to be Tylenol.

 On January 29, Smollett announced that he had been attacked early that morning on the 300 block of East Lower North Water Street in Chicago's Streeterville neighborhood, in what was initially investigated as a hate crime.
 Chicago police later alleged that Smollett himself was responsible for staging the attack.

-Smollett told police that he was attacked by two men, who were "yelling out racial and homophobic slurs" and who "poured an unknown chemical substance on [him]".
-He described one of the assailants as white, while in reality, both are black.
+Smollett told police that, after getting food from a Subway restaurant around 2:00 a.m., he was attacked by two men, who were "yelling out racial and homophobic slurs" and who "poured an unknown chemical substance on [him]".
+Smollett said that he was on the phone with his manager, Frank Gatson, at the time of the purported incident.

+He described one of the assailants as white, though both were black.
 They allegedly began to beat Smollett about the face, using their hands, feet, and teeth as weapons in the assault.
 According to a statement released by Chicago police, the two suspects then "poured an unknown chemical substance on the victim" and at some point during the incident "wrapped a rope around the victim's neck".
 Smollett said that he fought them off.
-There were surveillance cameras at the location that Smollett assumed had captured the incident, but as it turned out they were facing in the wrong direction.
-A witness who was near the scene of Smollett's alleged incident at the time said she heard nothing.
+There were surveillance cameras at the location that Smollett assumed had captured the incident, but, as it turned out, they were facing in the wrong direction.
+A witness, an employee of NBC News Chicago, who was near the scene of Smollett's alleged incident and was exiting her car around the "corner from the location," said that she heard nothing.